ruissalo/ruissalo.github.io/_posts/2017-07-29-building-srv6-probe.markdown

 [commit](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/commit/?id=8bc66a4423dba1ffafddd52b68ddad4adff39648)
 [commit](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/commit/?id=46738b1317e169b281ad74690276916e24d1be6d)

 The implementation allows a SR enabled Linux machine to act as a segment Endpoint as well as an egress node.
-Both cases are defined by [draft-ietf-6man-segment-routing-header](https://tools.ietf.org/html/draft-ietf-6man-segment-routing-header-07) and the End functionality can be resumed as follows:
+Both cases are defined by [draft-ietf-6man-segment-routing-header](https://tools.ietf.org/html/draft-ietf-6man-segment-routing-header-07) and the End functionality can be summarized as follows:

 {% highlight C linenos %}
 IF SegmentsLeft > 0 THEN